teamdatahub/teamdatahub/README.md

 ###URLs

-* You find our site at this url
+* You find our site at this url: http://teamdatahub.github.io
-* You can find our video at this url
+* You can find our video at this url: https://www.youtube.com/watch?v=EYuwbsYR7N4&feature=youtu.be